Gardening tips & tools for the elderly and people with disability

 The easiest way to make gardening suitable for the elderly and persons with disabilities is to create an indoor garden.
 You can start with a couple of ornamental plants in a sunny spot or a box of herbs in your kitchen window.

-If you prefer a large outdoor garden, pick low-maintenance plants like lavender, geraniums, and perennials (plants that live for more than two years).
+If you prefer a large outdoor garden, make sure to pick low-maintenance plants like lavender, agave, acacia, and cordyline.

 2. Set up raised garden beds or a vertical garden